Lewdcario/Ubiquiti-Project/README.md

 * Organise the colours in tailwind.config.css
 * Setup dark and light themes properly
+* Mobile
 * Setup more thorough tests
 * Make improvements to my `classnames` logic in various components and take farther considerations towards wider reusability
 * Look into animations between page transitions
 * Migrate more fully to Next.js@13, which uses the "apps" directory
 * Reconsider the font or spend more time looking for a full font, obviously this would be less of an issue in a corporate setting where we would likely purchase the font instead
+* Host on HTTPs, which is probably trivial for the assignment anyhow
+* Ensuring compatibility on other and older browsers

+## Live

+The live website lives on <http://okami.codes/Ubiquiti-Project/>.